rk-teche/rk-teche/README.md

 Hi there 👋, and welcome to my Github home!
-I’m Rahul, a Software Architect passionate about designing and building scalable, high-performance systems that drive innovation.
-With 9.5+ years of experience in software development, specialize in architecting cloud-native solutions using Google Cloud Platform (GCP) while ensuring modular, efficient, and maintainable code.
+I’m Rahul, a Software Engineer passionate about designing and building scalable, high-performance systems that drive innovation.
+With 10+ years of experience in software development, specialize in architecting cloud-native solutions using Google Cloud Platform (GCP) while ensuring modular, efficient, and maintainable code.

 🏗️ Tech Expertise
 I have deep expertise in software development, leveraging modern frontend frameworks (React, Angular) and robust backend architectures (Node.js, Python).
 My experience spans RESTful API design, microservices, and high-availability cloud deployments.